DerBejijing/mc-portal-engine/README.md

   - the upper block is orange terracotta

 A portal will be placed.
 Place a second one and walk through it.
 Easy.
-Until now it does not interact with other game objects.
+Until now, it does not interact with other game objects.

 **debug mode**
 `/trigger debug` will activate the debug mode so particles by e.g the turret are shown.
 Will be filled with more use later on.